Learn about the following services offered through the GC Portal, or use the quick links on the right for immediate access.

 Microsoft Exchange's Outlook Web Access (OWA) allows users to access email services, calendar items, tasks, and contacts.
 Users can also set message rules and change their network account password.
 The recommended internet browser for OWA is Internet Explorer.

 Conference calls can be easily scheduled and launched via Sonexis ConferenceManager.
 The tool allows the host to schedule conference calls via Microsoft Outlook or the web interface, identify participants by name, and divide participants into sub-conferences, while participants can see who is speaking through the web interface.
 Ad-hoc conference calls can also be initiated via any touch-tone telephone.
 View the user guide and additional tips.
+To request a user account, please contact the Help Desk.

 Self-Service Password Reset is a tool that allows all students, faculty, and staff to change or reset a forgotten GC network account password via the web, as well as unlock their GC network accounts without having to contact the Help Desk.
 Registration is required for first time users.